They Both Die at the End: Plot

 Mateo and Rufus meet through Last Friend and decide to spend the day accompanying each other.
 Rufus agrees to go with Mateo to the hospital so Mateo can visit his father, who has been in a coma for two weeks.
 Mateo says goodbye to his father and leaves him a note for him to read when he wakes up.
-Mateo and Rufus then go to see Lidia, Mateo's best friend, and her baby daughter (and Mateo's goddaughter) Penny.
+Mateo and Rufus then go to see Lidia, Mateo's best friend, and her baby daughter.
 Not wanting to make Lidia upset, Mateo pretends everything is normal, but leaves her an envelope of cash before leaving and blocks her phone number.

 Rufus receives a call from Aimee telling him that Malcolm and Tagoe were arrested when they attempted to hold off the police to give him more time to escape.
-Rufus opens up about his past, explaining that his parents and sister all received a phone call from Death-Cast on the same day and drowned when their car crashed into the Hudson river, leaving him as the only survivor.
-Rufus and Mateo discuss the plans they had for their life: Mateo always wanted to be an architect and Rufus wishes he could have turned his passion for photography into a career.
-As their friendship deepens, Mateo becomes bolder and Rufus begins to take color photos for his Instagram page, @rufusonpluto, as opposed to his usual monochrome posts, to signify his End Day.
-Rufus buys Mateo some Lego bricks and, as they are leaving, they barely manage to survive an explosion at a nearby gym.
-Mateo builds a sanctuary while they are on the train using the bricks.
-Rufus and Mateo head to the cemetery so that Mateo can visit his mother's grave, only to find a groundskeeper is in the process of digging Mateo's grave beside hers.
-Mateo leaves his Lego sanctuary at his mother's grave and sits down inside his own with Rufus, talking about the afterlife and debating what will happen to them in the near future.
+Rufus and Mateo discuss the plans they had for their life.
+As their friendship deepens, Mateo becomes bolder and Rufus begins to take color photos for his Instagram page, as opposed to his usual monochrome posts, to signify his End Day.
+Rufus and Mateo barely manage to escape an explosion at a nearby gym.
+They then head to the cemetery so that Mateo can visit his mother's grave, only to find a groundskeeper is in the process of digging Mateo's grave beside hers.
+Mateo discusses the afterlife with Rufus, debating what will happen to them in the near future.